 What does PCS mean in the military?

-For mil-families it means starting over.
-It means packing up life as you know and venturing out into the unknown.
-It is as scary as it is exciting.
-And depending on where you are currently living, it can be a good thing or a not so welcome interruption.
+PCS stands for Permanent Change of Station.
+For military families, it means starting over.
+It means packing up life as you know it and venturing out into the unknown: a new military base, a new town, and often times a new state.
+PCSing is as scary as it is exciting.
+And depending on where you are currently living, it can be a good thing or a not-so-welcome interruption.

 Off We Go!

 Sometimes we move, and we don’t know where we’re going to live until we arrive.
-This can be due to a last minute PCS, are coming from overseas, or were planning to live on the military installation.
+This can be due to a last minute PCS, or coming from overseas, or families who were waitlisted for housing on the military installation.
 This is when the exhausting period of looking for houses is made even more stressful due to a quick timeline.

 We want everything settled as quickly as possible so we can have our household goods delivered, get our children registered for school, and get our life out of boxes.
-Realtors that work with us to look at houses on weekends, evenings, and all day long are the ones we remember to share with our friends.
+Real estate agents that work with us to look at houses on weekends, evenings, and all day long are the ones we remember to share with our friends.

 Move.
 Unpack.
 Repeat.

-Military families and the Realtors that work with them must always be ready for a change to the timeline, or location.
-There are some great benefits to moving in the “offseason” for military families, and some for the realtors that work with them as well.
+Military families and the real estate agents that work with them must always be ready for a change to the timeline, or location.
+There are some great benefits to moving in the “offseason” for military families, and some for the real estate agents that work with them as well.
+But even after a military family is settled, they often remain at one location for just two or three years before starting their PCS cycle all over again.
+So wherever you are in the PCS cycle right now, know that PCSgrades is here to help!